Curator's Corner

 John Woodrow Wilson (born 1922, US), Campesinos (Poor Famers), 1952.

-John Woodrow Wilson (born 1922, US), Campesinos (Poor Famers), 1952.
+John Woodrow Wilson (1922–2015, United States), Campesinos (Poor Famers), 1952.
 Duco on Masonite, 23 ½" x 30" (59.7 x 76.2 cm).
 Philadelphia Museum of Art. © 2011 John Woodrow Wilson.
 (PMA-3647)

-The civil rights movement of the 1960s galvanized black artists to push for a revival of exhibitions and the study of African American art.
+The civil rights movement of the 1960s galvanized Black artists to push for a revival of exhibitions and the study of African American art.
 By the 1970s and 1980s, many black artists were represented in major galleries and museums around the country.
 Three landmark shows took place in the 1970s which furthered the study of African-American art: "Contemporary Black Artists in America," 1971, the Whitney in New York; "Two Centuries of Black American Art," 1976, Los Angeles County Museum; and "Afro-American Artists in Afro-America," 1975, Museum of Fine Arts Boston.

-John Woodrow Wilson, the son of middle-class blacks from Guyana, grew up in Boston.
+Wilson, the son of middle-class blacks from Guyana, grew up in Boston.
 He was encouraged at an early age to read and draw, and attended the school of the Museum of Fine Arts in Boston.
 He studied there through World War II (1939–1945) and earned a fellowship to study in Paris 1948–1949.
 The greater lack of discrimination against African Americans impressed him in Paris, and his teacher was the great cubist Fernand Léger (1881–1955).
 He also studied in Italy and was greatly impressed by the early masters of the Italian Renaissance.

 Correlations to Davis programs: Explorations in Art Grade 2: 2.9, 5.26; Explorations in Art Grade 3: 1.3; Explorations in Art Grade 4: 1.2; Explorations in Art Grade 5 1.2, 1.5, 1.6; A Global Pursuit: Theme 2 core lesson; A Community Connection: Theme 1 core lesson, 7.1; The Visual Experience: 4.4; Discovering Art History: 15.4